jpmrblood/ai-suka/src/content/blog/mcp-token-inefficiency-agent-skills.md

 ## Real-Time Discovery and Code Execution

-Anthropic's proposed solution shifts from loading all tools upfront to real-time capability discovery.
-Instead of rigid MCP server definitions, agents generate code on-demand to interact with APIs.
+Anthropic's proposed solution, detailed in their "Code Execution with MCP" blog post, shifts from loading all tools upfront to real-time capability discovery.
+Instead of rigid MCP server definitions, agents generate and execute code on-demand to interact with APIs.

 > "What if we just allowed the agent to write the code directly to interact with the Archon API endpoints instead of having the MCP server as the middleman?"

+The Anthropic post demonstrates how MCP can be extended to support code execution in a secure sandbox environment.
+This allows agents to:

+- Generate custom API interaction code dynamically
+- Execute code to perform complex operations
+- Create flexible workflows that adapt to specific tasks

 This approach offers several advantages:
 - **Token efficiency**: Only load relevant code and instructions when needed
 - **Flexibility**: Agents can create custom interactions rather than using predefined tools
 - **Reusability**: Generated code can be saved and reused across sessions
+- **Security**: Code execution happens in controlled environments

 ## Agent Skills: The Practical Implementation

-Anthropic's agent skills embody this solution, providing a framework for efficient capability management.
+Anthropic's agent skills, as detailed in their Claude Skills blog post, embody this solution by providing a user-friendly framework for efficient capability management.
 Skills consist of minimal upfront descriptions (just a few sentences) that expand into full instruction sets and executable code when activated.

 > "The description for this skill, this little bit of text right here is the only thing that is given to our AI agent at the start of a conversation.
 So instead of thousands of tokens defining tools and MCP instructions, we just have a couple of sentences here."

+The Claude Skills system allows users to create reusable capabilities that Claude can leverage across conversations.
+Each skill includes:
+- A brief natural language description
+- Associated code or instructions that execute when the skill is invoked
+- Optional parameters for customization

 Token usage drops to 2-3% compared to traditional MCP implementations.
-Multiple skills can be loaded simultaneously without overwhelming the context window.
+Multiple skills can be loaded simultaneously without overwhelming the context window, enabling agents with dozens of capabilities while maintaining efficiency.

 ## MCP vs. Agent Skills: Control vs. Flexibility